hrajput0322/GFG/README.md

-# GFG
+# Queue
-In this repository I will share all my submissions of GFG.
+In this repository I will share all my submissions of GFG of the data structure Queue.